swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3721.JPEG" alt="Claw Base" width=600>

-Shorten wires on ONE SIDE of 6 mm or 6.5 mm slip to 5 cm long.
+Shorten wires on ONE SIDE of 6 mm or 6.5 mm slip ring to 5 cm long.
 I like to shorten the side where the wires are on the outside of the slip ring.
 We only need 3 wires.
 I like to use the Black, Red, and Yellow wires, since they are the closest match to the wires on the 21g Servo.
 Carefully clip off extra wires so they are not in the way.